 Policies and Procedures - The Department has a Policy for the management of sex offenders.
-It requires designated personnel to monitor and track offenders, maintain a permanent file for each sex offender and ensure that addresses given by resident sex offenders are accurate.
-The file should include all records, inquiries, responses and correspondence concerning sex offenders registered with the Department.
-The Policy requires personnel to complete a 90-day verification form when a Level 3 offender reports to personally verify his or her address.
-The Policy also requires
+It requires designated personnel to monitor and track offenders and maintain records for each sex offender.
+The Policy requires Department personnel to provide a change-of-address form when a sex offender is incarcerated and change the address prior to release.
+The Policy also requires Department personnel to forward a photograph to DCJS, when required.